RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 36: Interface Home Assistant for settings of heating.
 </p>

-In the overview tab (the picture 37) are displayed current temperatures which are used for evaluation in the system Home Assistant.
+Current temperatures are displayed in the overview tab (picture 37), which are used for evaluation in the system Home Assistant.
 In the section "individual temperatures" are all temperatures measured in the HWT, temperatures on flues in the ground and first floor and outdoor temperature.
-In the section "temperature comparison" are mentioned temperatures displayed in the one graph.
+Temperatures are displayed in a single graph in the section "temperature comparison."

 <p align="center">
 <img src="description-pictures/software/current-temperatures.png" width="400px" alt="The current temperatures which are used for evaluation in the system Home Assistant.">